Worcester Palladium: History

 The building was renamed the E.M.
 Loew's Center for the Performing Arts on April 14, 1980, and by 1990 became The Palladium.
 In July 2012, owners John Fischer and John Sousa filed a waiver to Worcester's demolition delay ordinance after receiving an increase in the Palladium's property taxes.
+Despite the demolition delay ordinance, The Palladium found success in booking metalcore and hardcore bands, allowing it to continue operation.